bifravst/bifravst/docs/aws/Uninstalling.rst

 Uninstalling Bifravst from AWS
 ##############################

-To uninstall Bifravst, execute the commands described in this section.
+To uninstall Bifravst, execute the listed commands.

 .. note::